payal6269/Sixth_miniproject/README.md

 Automatically downloading 100 videos from YouTube → Convert them to audio

-Create an automated multi-threaded pipeline for:
+11.Create an automated multi-threaded pipeline for:

 Automatically downloading 500 images of Dogs from Google Images → Rescale them to 50%

 Part II: Data Analytics

 Create a random dataset of 100 rows and 30 columns.
 All values range between [1, 200].
 Perform the following operations:
 (i) Replace all values between [10, 60] with NA.
 Print the count of rows having missing values.
 (ii) Replace all the NA values with the average of the column.